tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\X8A9154.jpeg)<br>
 Ghost of the flats.
 This is a really good picture of one.
 They're usually much harder to see since their bodies are reflective.
 It's their shadow that you look for instead.
 The guides are absurdly good at seeing them - I swear they have telescopes for eyes.
-They'd point out a fish a hundred feet away from the boat and you'd think they're messing with you just because nothing has happened in a while, but then they push you closer and the fish is right where they said it was.
-Still couldn't figure it out by the end of the trip.
+They'd point out a fish a hundred feet away from the boat and you'd think they're messing with you just because nothing has happened in a while, but then they push you closer and the fish is right there.

 Speaking of which, the guides are amazing people to be around.
 They're guys that have lived and grown up on the water who just live this pure lifestyle of chasing fish.
 Usually, they come from a family where guiding (and crazy eye genetics) has been passed down each generation.
 You can tell how passionate they are about what they do when you chat with them on the boat.